Taking Early-Stage Social Entrepreneurs to the Next level

 Get a strategy for sustainable Growth

-Through weekly calls, you will work alongside a Silicon Valley executive mentor to chart a course for growth and present your business in the most compelling way.
+Through weekly calls, over the course of 6 months, you will work alongside a Silicon Valley executive mentor to chart a course for growth and present your business in the most compelling way.

 By the end of the program, you will have a sound strategy for growing the enterprise and seeking funding.